criblio/cribl-control-plane-sdk-go/examples/README.md

 ## Configuration

 Each example can be configured by either:
-1. Using a `.env` file (recommended for examples that support both cloud and on-premises)
+1. Using a `.env` file (recommended for examples that support both cloud and on-prem)
 2. Editing the configuration constants directly in the example files (for simple examples)

 ### Environment Variables